 Now, let me share some general:

-Tips and Gear for Photographing Waterfalls
+Tips and Gear for Photographing Waterfalls in Ohio

 Waterfalls are definitely one of my favourite subjects to photograph.
 I love the possibility that moving water offers, and the creative opportunities that waterfall photography allows for.
 Here are a few tips to help you get better waterfall photos, along with ideas on the photography gear you need for waterfall photography.